cp7crash/trickymage/README.md

-# Tricky Mage WeakAuras
+# Tricky Mage UI Stuff
-A collection of WA to get the most out of your mage
+Now a whole UI, but a a collection of stuff to get the most out of the best class in wow.

+## Macros

+## WeakAuras

 ## with thanks
-Based upon the fine work by Luxthos https://www.twitch.tv/luxthos
+WeakAuras Based upon the fine work by Luxthos https://www.twitch.tv/luxthos